 Individualizing Full-Day Visual Schedules

 I included this picture because it shows a group of individual schedules for a classroom.
 Some children were using just typical top-to-bottom schedules.
-Some had center schedules that cross the schedule horizontally.
+Some had center schedules that crossed the schedule horizontally.
 The schedule on the right, that I enlarged, is for a student who couldn’t follow a full-day schedule.
 He needed just one visual at a time.
 He was using a photo schedule.
 The teacher created a cover for the schedule so that only the next activity was visible when he checked it.

 I’ve done something similar on a notebook as well.
 For some students, too much information is overwhelming and difficult to interpret.
-This is a great way to break down the presentation of the schedule while still getting him used to going to the schedule, getting the visual and taking it to a check-in board or envelope with a matching visual.
+This is a great way to break down the presentation of the schedule while still getting him used to going to the schedule, getting the visual, and taking it to a check-in board or envelope with a matching visual.

 Resources for Individual Visual Schedules